kimwalisch/Pseudosquares-Prime-Sieve/README.md

 ## Prerequisites

-You need to have installed a C++ compiler which supports 128-bit integers (either GNU GCC or LLVM/Clang), CMake ≥ 3.10, OpenMP and the FLINT C library.
+You need to have installed a C++ compiler which supports 128-bit integers (either GNU GCC or LLVM/Clang), CMake ≥ 3.10 and the FLINT C library.
 The performance of the Pseudosquares Prime Sieve algorithm depends on fast modular exponentiation, which the FLINT C library provides.

 <table>
     <tr>